A special departure to one of Papua New Guinea’s most important tribal events, the Mount Hagen Cultural Show

 Flight - 1 night

-An incredible 16-day journey to wild, raw and captivating Papua New Guinea a land lost in time, ready for discovery
+An incredible 16-day journey to wild, raw and captivating Papua New Guinea a land lost in time, with ample to discover

 One of Papua New Guinea’s most important tribal events, the Mount Hagen Cultural Show, provides an incredible opportunity to discover the tribal diversity of this country.
 First staged in 1961, before PNG’s independence, intended to unify warring tribes, the show has since become a major event at which to witness the fabulous sight of thousands of painted warriors dancing and singing to the beat of Kundu drums.
 Each August tribes from all over the country gather in Hagen in an amazing conglomeration of colour, beauty and culture to reveal the most exciting sing-sings (cultural presentations) involving traditional performances and rituals.
 In a land that is home to hundreds of distinct traditional social groups, or tribes, where over 800 languages are spoken, tribal identities and traditions remain fundamental to the fabric of Papua life.
 There is no better opportunity to see so many indigenous people in elaborate, traditional costume, mask and body paint, some beautiful, some terrifying, gathered in one place.
 Arrive early and see the groups dressing and donning their feathered headdresses, see ribald, vigorous impromptu performances before the main event.
 Ensure you witness the most important ‘sing-sings’ including those of the Chimbu Skeleton People, Huli Wigmen, Asaro Mudmen and Baining Fire Dancers.
 Immerse yourself in the cultural experience with some excellent photo opportunities.